khornberg/docker-indicator/readme.md

 Otherwise, in the source directory start with `npm start`.

 ## Connection
-Put a .docker-indicator.yaml file in your home directory.
+In version `0.1.0` a `.docker-indicator.yaml` file in your home directory is **optional**.
+If no file is found, the default socket at `/var/tmp/docker.sock` is used.

+If connecting to a docker machine instance not available via a socket.
 ```
 docker:
     protocol: https